 The Warrant that was issued with the initial SVB Agreement had been recorded as a discount on long-term debt at its fair value and was being amortized over the term of the loan.
-Amortization expense for the three months ended March 31, 2011 was \$100,580, which included \$78,873 of accelerated amortization expense due to the credit facility modification in March 2011.
+Accelerated amortization expense of \$78,873 was recorded in March 2011 due to the credit facility modification.
+No amortization expense related to the Warrant was recorded for the three months ended June 30, 2011.